Cloud-CV/EvalAI/docs/source/evaluation_scripts.md

     - `user_annotation_file`: It represents the local path of the file submitted by the user for a particular challenge phase.

     - `phase_codename`: It is the `codename` of the challenge phase from the [challenge configuration yaml](https://github.com/Cloud-CV/EvalAI-Starters/blob/master/challenge_config.yaml).
 This is passed as an argument so that the script can take actions according to the challenge phase.

-    - `challenge_pk`: The ID of the challenge, passed by default to this method in `main.py`.

-    - `phase_pk`: The ID of the challenge phase, passed by default to this method in `main.py`.

-    - `submission_pk`: The ID of the challenge, passed by default to this method in `main.py`.

     - `test_annotation_file`: It represents the local path to the annotation file for the challenge.
 This is the file uploaded by the Challenge host while creating a challenge.